 associated with the attainment of a baccalaureate or higher degree.

 In this case, we provided evidence that a baccalaureate or higher degree or its equivalent is normally the minimum requirement for entry into the position of Business Analyst, the degree requirement is common to the industry in parallel positions among similar organizations and the position of the Business Analyst is so complex or unique that it can be performed only by an individual with a degree.

-Please note that this case study does not constitute a legal advice.
-We simplified the law in order to outline the H-1B requirements.
+Please note that this article does not constitute a legal advice.
+We simplified the law in order to outline the H-1B process.
 If you would like to discuss if you may qualify for H-1B status, call our experienced H-1B attorney at 480-425-2009 or contact an experienced H-1B attorney via our website to schedule a consultation.
-We look forward to discussing how we can help you obtain your H-1B status.
+We look forward to discussing how we can help you obtain your H-1B visa.